 4th century CE:

 The Vikings decorated with evergreen trees and wreaths to ward off the evil spirits they associated with the winter solstice.
-In ancient Germanic and Norse tradition, the evergreens were decorated with small carvings of the gods and food, encouraging the tree spirits to return to bring the new spring.
+In ancient Germanic and Norse traditions, the evergreens were decorated with small carvings of the gods and food, encouraging the tree spirits to return to bring the new spring.

 6th century CE:

 The Book of Jeremiah, from the King James Bible, spoke of decorated trees as a heathen/pagan practice.
-The heathens in question were the Celtics and the offense was idolatry.
+The heathens in question were the Celtics, and the offense was idolatry.
 In Celtic tradition, tree spirits were worshipped.

 Hear ye the word which the Lord speaketh unto you, O house of Israel: Thus saith the Lord, Learn not the way of the heathen ….
 For the customs of the people are vain: for one cutteth a tree out of the forest, the work of the hands of the workman, with the axe.
 They deck it with silver and with gold; they fasten it with nails and with hammers, that it move not.
 They are upright as the palm tree ….
 (10:1-5, King James Version)